jimmyvluong/course-dbt-new/greenery/W3_README.md

 PART 2: We’re getting really excited about dbt macros after learning more about them and want to apply them to improve our dbt project.

 PART 3: Post hook
+1. Thank you to Neftali Acosta - I referenced the code from his project here.

 PART 4: Install a package